My work has been covered in places like The New York Times, The Atlantic, Wired, Motherboard, Newsweek, Boston Globe, and CBC.

 This site is currently under construction as I take time to archive all the fun projects I’ve had the opportunity to be part of over the last few years.
 Leaving up my (slightly outdated) Publications and Talks tab if you want to peruse past work in the meantime.

-Updates expected to go live sometime in March 2026.
+Updates expected to go live sometime in May 2026.
 Stay tuned!